1300 088 065

 Can Samuel use his current self employed contractor income to increase his borrowing power?

-His current tax year’s income is projected to be $150,000.Samuel spoke to his bank, who said they would only use $90,000 income towards his servicing.
+His current tax year’s income is projected to be $150,000.Samuel spoke to his bank, which said they would only use $90,000 income towards his servicing.

 The result is that we were able to use $150,000 income towards his servicing rather than the $90,000 that his bank advised.